 How did you add value to the deal?

-Finished a basement that did not have a slab done when we got it.
-We had to put in rough in plumbing and pour the slab and retaining wall.
-We also had to finish the open permits.
+“ We finished a basement that did not have a slab when we got it.
+We had to put in rough plumbing and pour the slab and retaining wall.
+We also had to finish the open permits.”

 What was the outcome?

 “We finished the project and refinanced.
 The value in 2010 came out to be 325k which provided us with 225k cash.
 The bank literally paid us 25k to do the project.
 The cashflow when we did this was not incredible, but broke even.
 Having 25k on a 30 year mortgage was more valuable to us at the time than making $100 or $200 more a month.
 We knew we were going to hold on to it for a long time.”

 “Taking on a lot of work in a project can be a lot of value, but there are a lot of opportunities for things to go wrong.
 The more that needs to be done, the more attention that needs to be paid to the project.
 Anything involving permits is also very challenging, even for us today.”

 Did you work with any real estate professionals (agents, lenders, etc.) that you'd recommend to others?